 Q1.
 What raw materials are used to manufacture surgical blades?

-Surgical blades are primarily made from high-carbon steel or stainless steel strips (usually 0.30–0.40 mm thick), selected for hardness, corrosion resistance, and durability.
+Manufacturers primarily make surgical blades from high-carbon steel or stainless steel strips, typically 0.30–0.40 mm thick, chosen for their hardness, corrosion resistance, and durability.

 Q2.
 What certifications are required to start a surgical blade manufacturing plant?